-- 1. On or about February 5, 2016, the Division issued a Notice of Hearing and Appointment of Hearing Officer to the Taxpayer. - 2.
-A hearing in this matter was held on March 2, 2016.
-The Taxpayer did not appear.
-As the Taxpayer was adequately notified of the hearing, a hearing was held with the Division resting on the record.
-The Taxpayer is in default for failing to appear at the hearing. - 3.
-The Taxpayer did not file an amended 2010 Rhode Island personal income tax return after receiving notice from the IRS of a change to her Federal income for 2010.
+- 1. On or about February 27, 2017, the Division issued a Notice of Hearing and Appointment of Hearing Officer to the Taxpayers. - 2.
+A hearing in this matter was held on March 30, 2017.
+The Taxpayers did not appear.
+As the Taxpayers were adequately notified of the hearing, a hearing was held with the Division resting on the record.
+The Taxpayers are in default for failing to appear at the hearing. - 3.
+The Taxpayers did not file an amended 2012 Rhode Island personal income tax return to reflect their actual Federal adjusted gross income in 2012.